SuperMaZingCoder/colorit/README.md

 # ColorIt
 A simple library to add color to your output.

-Have you ever wanted to print colors to the console?
+Have you ever wanted to print Colors to the console?
 I certainly have.
 There comes a time when you realize it is a necessity.
 That's why I created ColorIt.
 ColorIt is a super simple way to print color to the console.

 ## How it works